In general, the steps to getting a DC DMV Limited Purpose driver license are:

 When you have passed the knowledge test, you can schedule a road skills test.
 An appointment is required, and walk-ins are not accepted.

 You must take a new photograph after every driver license, knowledge test, or identification card transaction you have with DC DMV.
 District law and policy requires a full frontal digital photo that will show either the ears, or up to the hairline without showing the hair.

 Once your photo has been taken, you will pay the appropriate fee for your license.

 DC DMV will issue you a temporary, paper DC DMV driver license after you have completed the process and paid the fees.
 This temporary driver license will be valid for 45 calendar days; your actual license will be mailed to you within 10 business days.
 DC DMV does not mail licenses to PO boxes.

-Check the mailing status of your license online at the link below:
+Check the mailing status of your license online.

-NOTE: Drivers under the age of 21 who are obtaining a driver license are automatically enrolled in the GRAD Program.
-More information on the GRAD Program is available at the link below:
+Note: Drivers under the age of 21 who are obtaining a driver license are automatically enrolled in the GRAD Program.

 Renew a Limited Purpose Driver License